rocket-pool/RPIPs/RPIPs/RPIP-34.md

 ---

 ### VOP Usage - Definitions
-> The VOP-GMC-MEMBERSELECT definition describes how GMC elections take place.
+> The VOP-EMC-MEMBERSELECT definition describes how EMC (example management committee) elections take place.

 * A VOP definition contains the elements that make up a particular type of VOP.
 * A VOP definition MUST include the elements defined under the VOP Elements heading of this specification.